 Ease of access is one of the online training advantages.
 This method allows learners to study anytime and anywhere.
 However, this benefit also comes with a disadvantage.
 That is, it is easy to become distracted during an online learning session.
 When learners study on a commute or employees work from home, many factors can disturb them.
 For example, app notifications, messages, the noise around, or simply the walls of text bored them.

 So, what has gone wrong with this online training method?
 There is nothing wrong with the lesson content itself.
 The issue arises from the way course creators convey knowledge.
 As you already know from the previous article, static slides are not preferred.
 No one wants to read the walls of text.
 Interactive learning is now a favorite trend.
 Human beings, in general, and learners, in particular, respond best to visual stimuli.
-Course developers can create this factor by applying animations to e-courses.
+Course developers can create this factor to take advantages of benefits animation brings to e-courses.

-Animated Chart (A sample of Saola Animate 3.0)
+Example 1: Animated Charts (A sample of Saola Animate 3.0)

 Animation can support educators in showing information in motion.
 It provides an intriguing alternative to sleepy text-based presentation.
 The Animated Chart project above is a great example.
 Animated objects, including colored shapes, images, and text, were used to show statistics.
 Besides, after appearing on the screen with eye-catching animations, the slides take time for viewers to read all the information at their own pace.
 Then, they can interact with the course by clicking a button to move backward or forward.
 Between an e-course with lengthy text and another containing motion graphics, which one can capture the learner’s attention better?

-Human Revolution (A sample of Saola Animate 3.0)
+Example 2: Human Evolution (A sample of Saola Animate 3.0)

 In these cases, if course developers use text to describe the information, learners may find it difficult to understand or imagine.
 It makes the course content indigestible.
 Learners become bored and tired quickly.
 And you know, boredom is the biggest enemy of studying.
 Meanwhile, live-action videos or films will not be a good option too.
 It is not safe for the main characters to shoot the scenes in some types of video or movie.